wardbradt/go-ethereum/MEV_spec_v0_2.md

 Transactions in the bundle `MUST` execute without failure (return status 1 on transaction receipts) unless their hashes are included in the `revertingTxHashes` list.

-When representing a bundle in communication between a `relay` and the node we use an object with the following properties:
+When representing a bundle in communication between the `relay` and the node we use an object with the following properties:

 |Property| Type|Description|
 |-|-|-|